 Fear is merely an emotional and physiological response to a perceived threat, which activates our fight-or-flight response and releases a surge of stress hormones into the bloodstream.

-It’s an evolutionary thing that increases the heart rate and gets blood to the major muscle groups in preparation for defending yourself or legging it the Hell out of whever you happen to be.
+It’s an evolutionary thing that increases the heart rate and gets blood to the major muscle groups in preparation for defending yourself or legging it the Hell out of wherever you happen to be.

-Back when we were hunter-gatherers, this was a really useful response to help your chances of survival when faced with the threat of a, T-Rex, tiger, or some other predator.
+Back when we were hunter-gatherers, this was a really useful response to help your chances of survival when faced with the threat of a T-Rex, a tiger, or some other predator.

 These days, it’s rare that we are faced with genuinely life-threatening situations and the response is more likely to be triggered by an altercation with another person, speaking or performing in front of a large audience or upon hearing some sudden and shocking news.